Orson Hyde: Death and legacy

-Hyde died in Spring City on November 28, 1878, one day after suffering a severe stroke.
-He was 72 years old.
+Hyde died in Spring City on November 28, 1878 at 72 years of age.
 He was succeeded by Moses Thatcher in the Quorum of the Twelve Apostles.
 He is buried at Spring City.
 Hyde is mentioned by name in six sections of the Doctrine and Covenants: sections 68, 75, 100, 102, 103, and 124.
 In his Latter-day Saint Biographical Encyclopedia, Andrew Jenson describes Hyde as "a man of great natural ability, and by industrious application had acquired a good education, which, with his great and varied experience and extended travels, rendered him a powerful instrument in the hands of God for the defense and dissemination of the gospel and the building up of the Latter-day Work."